KeckObservatory/Keck-ETC/README.md

 [To submit a bug report or feature request, click here.](https://github.com/KeckObservatory/Keck-ETC/issues/new/choose)

 For other feedback or information, contact Sherry Yeh at [syeh@keck.hawaii.edu](mailto:syeh@keck.hawaii.edu).

+### License

+Copyright (c) 2022, W. M. Keck Observatory

+All rights reserved.

+This project is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.